Jewels of Elizabeth II: Nizam of Hyderabad Necklace

 A diamond necklace made by Cartier in the 1930s.
 It was a gift to Elizabeth on her wedding to Prince Philip from the last Nizam of Hyderabad, Mir Osman Ali Khan, in 1947.
 The Nizam's entire gift set for the future Queen of the United Kingdom included a diamond tiara and matching necklace, whose design was based on English roses.
 The tiara has three floral brooches that can be detached and used separately.
 Catherine, Princess of Wales has also worn the necklace.

 Coronation Necklace

 Made for Queen Victoria in 1858 by Garrard & Co., the Coronation Necklace is 38 cm (15 in) long and consists of 25 cushion diamonds and the 22-carat (4.4 g) Lahore Diamond as a pendant.
 It has been used together with the Coronation Earrings by queens regnant and consort at every coronation since 1901.

 Queen Victoria's Golden Jubilee Necklace

-Presented to Queen Victoria by the Duchess of Buccleuch on 30 July 1888 on behalf of the “Daughters of Her Empire”.
+Presented to Queen Victoria by Louisa Montagu Douglas Scott, Duchess of Buccleuch on 30 July 1888 on behalf of the "Daughters of Her Empire".
 Made by Carrington & Co. in 1888.